sidney-eliot/3d-artists-handbook/content/texture/baking-and-texturing-prep.md

 ## Color ID Mapping
 This is a convenience step which makes masking easier and more precise.
 T

 Color ID mapping is a convenience step.
 The color ID maps save time down the line and can get more precise texturing results.
 Note however that they can also have the opposite effect because of having to fiddle with masking the colors and the initial setup needed to be able to render them.
-For more organic models, hand panting masks while texturing is often faster without ad drop in quality.
+For more organic models, hand painting masks while texturing is often faster without a drop in quality.
 So in general, doing this step is up to personal preference.

 When baking the color ID maps, make sure the colors are flat, so no [[glossary#Anti-Aliasing|anti-aliasing]].
 If the baker doesn't support that, Substance Painter has a tolerance slider for the ID map, which is fine as a last resort.
 The colors should also be as unique as possible from each other.

 >[!info] Baking color ID maps
 >
 >**Method 1 (Materials):**
 >Assign different materials to parts of the topology, color can be blank for all.
-Then import into baker/ texturing software, make sure to have export materials on.
+Then import into baker / texturing software, make sure to have export materials on.
 For this method, the Object ID map needs to be baked
 >
 >**Method 2 (Vertex Colors):**
 >Select faces in edit mode, then switch to vertex paint mode and toggle mask selected faces.
 Then press Shift + K to fill with selected color.
 To keep colors consistent, add them to the vertex color palette.